 The premium allocation approach is a simplified measure for insurance contracts with specified attributes.
 Contract boundaries, variability in the cash flows, embedded derivatives, and the length of the coverage period determine whether the premium allocation approach may be used.
-The final exam problem will tell you if the contract is measured by the premium allocation approach.
+The GAAP modules cover short duration motor insurance contracts; the IFRS modules cover long duration life insurance contracts.
+Both GAAP and IFRS cover all insurance contracts, but this course choose parts of each accounting system.

 Measurement at initial recognition using the premium allocation approach is similar to the procedures in SFAS 60 for short duration contracts.
 Measurement of the liability for incurred claims uses present values, unless the expected claim lag is no more than one year.
 The insurer has options for using present values or nominal values for claims with short lags and of capitalizing vs charging to expenses the acquisition costs.
-Know how the insurance contract liability and the contractual service margin depends on these two options.
+The insurance contract liability and the contractual service margin depend on these two options.